-Cover the drive pinion and bearing seat areas with rags to prote them from metal filings. ct Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill. ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap.
-Remove any sharp edges from the hole that may chip-off and fainto the housing. ıII Carefully remove the rags and inspect with a service light inside housing to insure no metal filings are left behind the
+Cover the drive pinion and bearing seat areas with rags to protect them from metal filings.
+Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill. ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap.
+Remove any sharp edges from the hole that may chip-off and fall into the housing.
+Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.

-Installing the Air Locker Installing the Bulkhead Fitting 3.7 To obtain an oil tight seal, apply a thread sealant to the threads of the bulkhead body, screw it into the bulkhead port (from the outside), and tighten. ☐ Wipe the area clean of any excess thread sealant (inside and outside of the housing).
-3.8 Installing the Differential Center Cast Aluminum Housings 3.8.1 IMPORTANT: YOU MUST NOT SPREAD THE HOUSING ON ALUMINUM IFS ASSEMBLIES.
+3.7 Installing the Bulkhead Fitting To obtain an oil tight seal, apply a thread sealant to the threads of the bulkhead body, screw it into the bulkhead port (from the outside), and tighten.
+Wipe the area clean of any excess thread sealant (inside and outside of the housing).
+3.8 Installing the Differential Center 3.8.1 Cast Aluminum Housings

+YOU MUST NOT SPREAD THE HOUSING ON ALUMINUM IFS ASSEMBLIES.

 Some models were made with an aluminum differential housing and therefore must not be spread like a cast iron housing.
 Spreading an aluminum housing could cause irreparable damage to the housing and is therefore strongly advised against.

-While holding the right hand bearing cup onto the carrier bearing. insert the Air Locker into the differential housing.
-Install shim pack 'D' and then 'E' into the housing by gently tapping them in (ARB Shim Driver 0770004).
-Bend the seal housing tube to approximate the finished profile (Fig. 10.), ensuring that it is clear of the diff housing, the bearing cap, and the Air Locker.
+☐ While holding the right hand bearing cup onto the carrier bearing, insert the Air Locker into the differential housing.
+Install shim pack 'D' and then 'E' into the housing by gently tapping them in (ARB Shim Driver 0770004). ☐ Bend the seal housing tube to approximate the finished profile (Fig. 10.), ensuring that it is clear of the diff housing, the bearing cap, and the Air Locker .
 Cut the tube to length using an automotive brake line tubing cutter.